Adéla Šapovalivová

+Adéla Šapovalivová (born 17 May 2006) is a Czech ice hockey player who is a left wing for the Wisconsin Badgers of the National Collegiate Athletic Association (NCAA) and the Czech national team.

 Playing career

 From around age three, Šapovalivová regularly attended her brother's ice hockey practices and games.
 When he outgrew his equipment, she told her parents that she would like to play, too, and reused his gear for herself.
-She developed as a player on boys' teams in the junior department of HC Berouští Medvědi.
+She developed as a player on boys' teams in the junior department of HC Berounští Medvědi.
 At age fourteen, she played four games with the club's U17 team in the Liga dorostu, the Czech second-tier men's U17 league, during the 2019–20 season and recorded a goal.